How long have you been a part of this community?

 Where do you help serve and how are you involved with Haywood Street?

-Is there a story about your experience you want to share?
+Is there a story you would share about your experience?

 What is one of your favorite things to do when you’re not here?

 Now that I am officially done with college (woohoo!) my favorite thing to do is RELAX!
 I spend a lot of time reading, writing, and playing with my cat Charlie.
 I’m also prone to going on a good Netflix binge.
 Something that not a lot of people know about me is that I’m a total thrill-seeker, so this summer I’ll hopefully be spending a lot of time skydiving!

 What would you tell other people who don’t know about Haywood Street?

 That Haywood is not like any place you’ve been before.
 To go in with an open mind and an open heart and you will leave changed for the better.
 And BE YOURSELF!